Ethan13310/ECS/README.md

 #### Manage Entities

-You may want to be able to manipulate each Entities held by System (within `onUpdate()`, for example).
+You may want to be able to manipulate each Entities held by a System (within `onUpdate()`, for example).
 You have two ways to proceed.

 - The first, by using a lambda :